History of Methodism in the United States

 The history of Methodism in the United States dates back to the mid-18th century with the ministries of early Methodist preachers such as Laurence Coughlan and Robert Strawbridge.
 Following the American Revolution most of the Anglican clergy who had been in America came back to England.
 John Wesley, the founder of Methodism, sent Thomas Coke to America where he and Francis Asbury founded the Methodist Episcopal Church, which was to later establish itself as the largest denomination in America during the 19th century.

 Methodism thrived in America thanks to the First and Second Great Awakenings beginning in the 1700s.
 Various African-American denominations were formed during this period, including the African Methodist Episcopal Church.

-In the early 20th century, many of the splintered Methodist groups joined together to form The Methodist Church (USA).
-Another merger in 1968 resulted in the formation of The United Methodist Church from the Evangelical United Brethren (EUB) and the Methodist Church.
+In the early 20th century, many of the splintered Methodist groups joined to form the Methodist Church (USA).
+Another merger in 1968 resulted in the formation of the United Methodist Church from the Evangelical United Brethren (EUB) and the Methodist Church.

-Other smaller Methodist denominations in the United States, including those that split from the Methodist Episcopal Church, exist, such as the Free Methodist Church, Global Methodist Church, Evangelical Methodist Church, Congregational Methodist Church, Allegheny Wesleyan Methodist Connection and Bible Methodist Connection of Churches, among others.
+Other smaller Methodist denominations in the United States, including those that separated from the Methodist Episcopal Church or the descendant denominations themselves, exist, such as the Free Methodist Church, Global Methodist Church, Evangelical Methodist Church, Congregational Methodist Church, Allegheny Wesleyan Methodist Connection and Bible Methodist Connection of Churches, among others.